top of page

 EDGE | OHIO STATE | 6’5 | 269

-Strengths: Tuimoloau is a thick defender with an NFL frame.
-He has a clear jolt/power from his hands, and displays functional strength at the point of attack.
-He’s reliable, productive, and disciplined against the run Weaknesses: Tuimoloau is not overly athletic or twitchy, and doesn’t have a deep pass-rush repertoire Bottom Line: Tuimoloau’s size, strength, and reliability will make him a high-end rotational lineman in the NFL.
+Strengths: Tuimoloau is a thick defender with an NFL-ready frame.
+He generates a clear jolt with his hands and displays functional strength at the point of attack.
+He’s a reliable, productive, and disciplined presence against the run.
+Weaknesses: Tuimoloau isn’t particularly athletic or twitchy and lacks a deep pass-rush arsenal.
+Bottom Line: Tuimoloau’s size, strength, and consistency will make him a high-end rotational lineman in the NFL.

 Grade: Round 2